 The overnight California coastal drive stops we include in our itinerary are Monterey, Morro Bay and Santa Barbara.

-Travelers interested in California coastal camping sites (or California coastal RV parks) will find numerous choices.
+Those interested in California coastal camping sites (or California coastal RV parks) will find numerous choices.
 Unfortunately, we do not have any personal recommendations for RV or camping sites as you travel from San Francisco to Los Angeles.

 When is the Best Time for California Coastal Trips?

 Deciding the best time to drive from San Francisco to Los Angeles on Highway 1 depends on many factors.
-Weather is a major concern when driving San Francisco to Los Angeles, but not the sole factor.
+Weather is a concern when driving San Francisco to Los Angeles, but not the sole factor.
 You will also want to consider the crowds (and, thus, traffic) on your San Francisco to LA drive.

 Best Weather to Drive California Coast PCH San Francisco to Los Angeles